CapPlus equips financial institutions in emerging economies to deliver finance profitably for social impact.

 • Dramatically accelerating local financial institutions’ lending to smallholder farmers and MSMEs – especially those that are youth-led or women-led – to catalyze greater financial stability, growth, and job creation.

-• Piloting innovative approaches to making credit more affordable
+• Piloting innovative approaches to making credit more affordable.

 • Strengthening Ghana’s financial ecosystem by honing the skills of financial institution staff; creating a loan portfolio guarantee program; enhancing the expertise of local financial institution consulting firms; broadening the offerings and sustainability of local financial associations and networks; building financial capabilities of people with disabilities and digital skills among young women and financial institution staff; and coordinating with the Bank of Ghana.